Event List

 Attention:

-DO NOT make room reservations for the ACCC Annual Meeting with anyone who calls or emails, representing themselves as agents of the ACCC or the InterContinental Chicago hotel, offering discounted rooms during the meeting.
-The ONLY legitimate way to reserve your room at the InterContinental Chicago is by using the booking link provided above, or by calling 312-321-8895 and requesting the ACCC group rate.
+DO NOT make room reservations for the ACCC Annual Meeting with anyone who calls or emails, claiming to be an agent of the ACCC or the InterContinental Chicago hotel and offering discounted rooms during the meeting.
+The ONLY legitimate way to reserve your room at the InterContinental Chicago is the booking link above, or by calling 312-321-8895.

 Thank you to our Sponsors: